Each theatre venue promises a unique and exciting experience.

 The New Theatre opened in 2002 and it carries on the pioneering spirit of its predecessor, the Black Swan.
 Here, on this intimate and extremely versatile stage, we present new works and explore familiar plays in ways designed to challenge, excite and illuminate.
 Depending on the flexible seating configuration (thrust, arena, avenue) in use, the theatre seats from 270-360 audience members.

-Click to view or download the seating chart for The Comedy of Errors.
+Click to view or download the seating chart for The Long Day's Journey into Night

-Click to view or download the seating chart for Family Album.
+Click to view or download the seating chart for Pericles.

-Click to view or download the seating chart for Water by the Spoonful.
+Click to view or download the seating chart for The Happiest Song Plays Last.

 Allen Elizabethan Theatre